keencyclist/topics/README.md

 ### Data Cleaning
 I made sure there were no duplicate posts by using the dropdupicates() property.
 The 'selftext' field is plain text with HTML removed.
 However, I removed line break characters ("\n").
 I combined the title and text fields into one text field for analysis in order to have more words per observation, and also because in many cases the title is just the first part of the text.
 I combined the data from the two subreddits into a single dataframe.
 I created a dummy variable, science, with a value of 1 if the text came from the askscience subreddit and 0 otherwise (that is, from the EatCheapAndHealthy subreddit).

 I used "stopwords" from the NLTK package.
-(However, in many of the "best" models I did not use any stopwords.)
+(However, many of the best-performing models did not use stopwords.)
 I used the FreqDistVisualizer() function from the [Yellowbrick Machine Learning Visualization](https://www.scikit-yb.org/en/latest/) package to graph the top n (default of 50) most frequent words for each subreddit.
 I noticed that there were some that should not be included, such as  parts of URLs (http,com,org) and a few common words not included in stopwords (e.g., "could").

 To create a more attractive and interesting display of the most common words in each subreddit (after excluding the stopwords), I created wordclouds from the wordcloud package.
 This is the wordcloud for AskScience posts: